-The members of the Technical, Safety, Environment, and Social Responsibility Committee are Javier Del Rio (Co-Chair), Andres Recalde (Co-Chair), David Stein and Christian Aramayo, Mr. Del Rio and Mr. Recalde being the independent members for the purposes of NI 52-110.
-The purpose of the Technical, Safety, Environment, and Social Responsibility Committee is to assist the Board in discharging its responsibilities with respect to: reviewing, with management, the Company's strategies, goals, management systems and policies with respect to operations, health, safety, environmental affairs, sustainable development, human rights, and social impact; technical matters relating to exploration, development, permitting, construction, and operation of the Company's mining activities; mineral resources and mineral reserves on the Company's mineral properties, including disclosures of technical information; due diligence in the development, implementation, and monitoring of systems and programs for management, and compliance with applicable law related to health, safety, environment, and social responsibility; monitoring the Company's performance in matters of safety, environment, and social responsibility; and monitoring compliance with applicable laws related to safety, environment, and social responsibility; and monitoring written charter setting forth such purpose.
+As of Record Date, the members of the Technical, Safety, Environment, and Social Responsibility Committee are Javier Del Rio (Co-Chair), Andres Recalde (Co-Chair), David Stein and Christian Aramayo, Mr. Del Rio and Mr. Recalde being the independent members for the purposes of NI 58-101.
+The purpose of the Technical, Safety, Environment, and Social Responsibility Committee is to assist the Board in discharging its responsibilities with respect to: reviewing, with management, the Company's strategies, goals, management systems and policies with respect to operations, health, safety, environmental affairs, sustainable development, human rights, and social impact; technical matters relating to exploration, development, permitting, construction, and operation of the Company's mining activities; mineral resources and mineral reserves on the Company's mineral properties, including disclosures of technical information; due diligence in the development, implementation, and monitoring of systems and programs for management, and compliance with applicable law related to health, safety, environment, and social responsibility; and monitoring compliance with applicable laws related to safety, environment, and social responsibility.
+The Board has adopted a written charter setting forth such purpose.